 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience alopecia, headache, constipation, dyspepsia, stomatitis, lack of appetite, nail changes, dysgeusia, insomnia, or weight loss.
-Have patient report immediately to prescriber signs of infection, paresthesia, dyspnea, excessive weight gain, edema of extremities, angina, tachycardia, arrhythmia, considerable nausea, significant diarrhea, ecchymosis, hemorrhaging, intolerable asthenia, severe dizziness, syncope, considerable arthralgia, significant myalgia, eczema of hands or feet, or injection site pain or irritation (HCAHPS).
+• Patient may experience alopecia, headache, constipation, abdominal pain, mouth sores, lack of appetite, nail changes, change in taste, insomnia, or weight loss.
+Have patient report immediately to prescriber signs of infection, burning or numbness feeling, shortness of breath, excessive weight gain, swelling of arms or legs, angina, tachycardia, arrhythmia, severe nausea, vomiting, severe diarrhea, bruising, bleeding, loss of strength and energy, severe dizziness, passing out, severe joint pain, severe muscle pain, redness or irritation on palms or soles of feet, or severe injection site pain or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.